oyranos-cms/oyranos-cms.github.io/wiki/ICC_Examin.md

 #### text / desc / targ

-Tags of type text are the most simple ones. they include informations about the profile like License informations, Description for displaying on behalf of the whole profile, Measurement data , in CGATS text formet and more.
+Tags of type text are the most simple ones, beside the mluc tag. they include informations about the profile like License informations, Description for displaying on behalf of the whole profile, Measurement data , in CGATS text formet and more.

 #### curv